 NATURAL FACTORS INFLUENCING pH

-- Calcium Carbonate- the primary component of limestone, this common rock “buffers” the water against changes in pH.
+- Calcium Carbonate- Calcium Carbonate is the primary component of limestone.
+This common rock “buffers” the water against changes in pH.
 Calcium carbonate can exist in water in 3 different forms: ions with 2, 1, or no hydrogen atoms attached.
 The different molecules form in response to the concentrations of extra hydrogen or hydroxyl ions in the water.
 Watersheds without limestone lack this buffering ability and are vulnerable to acid rain and/or acid mine drainage.

 HUMAN FACTORS INFLUENCING pH